neuronsimulator/tqperf/README.md

+# Overview

 From https://senselab.med.yale.edu/ModelDB/showmodel.cshtml?model=137845

-Modified for validation of multisend and CoreNEURON
+Modified for validation of multisend and CoreNEURON.

+This test is run as part of the NEURON CTest suite.

+## Compatibility

+- This version of the model is compatible with NEURON versions newer than 8.1 (#11)

+## Running the model

 ```
 # The -lcrypto is required for modx/invlfiresha.mod